AndrasKovacs/pny1-assignment/DepTC.md

 A natural solution would be `h ab = g f ab`.
 We can arrive at the solution by searching the available definitions in the context and trying to plug them together in a way that yields the desired type.
 This activity is analoguous to formal proof writing as per the [Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).
 A large part of practical programming can be understood as a task like the above one: given a context of already implemented code, write additional code with given type and semantics.
 Note that our toy example is solvable purely by playing with types, but given some formal notion of semantics, "search" can encompass that as well.

-Automatic search techniques do exist, but they are largely unusable for everyday programming for the following reasons:
+Automatic search techniques do exist, but they are largely unsuitable for everyday programming for the following reasons:

 - The necessity of painstaking formal specification of search goals.
 If our specification isn't precise enough, then it's not guaranteed that search results will be satisfactory.
 - Search spaces are prohibitively large for all but the simplest problems.